 2) Define and understand your goals.

 It is important that you also define and understand your New Year’s resolutions; avoid vague concepts or terminology, which work against you.
-For example, a common resolution is to make 2018 (or whatever the year may be) “the best year yet!”
+For example, a common resolution is to make the new year “the best year yet!”
 Now, what exactly does that mean?
-What pans out to the best year yet?
+What pans out to be the best year yet?
 In this case, think about what exactly will make your new year a great one.
 Do you hope to get a promotion?
 Do you hope to shed a few pounds or get back into working out?
 Break it down into specific, measurable goals.

 3) Keep yourself accountable.